dqops/dqo/docs/integrations/webhooks/index.md

 A notification has a special field called **issue URL**, which allows user to add an URL from an external ticketing system.
 The issue URL can be added at any time.
-Adding an Issue URL to an incident allows easy access to the issue in the ticketing system.
+Adding an Issue URL to an incident provides easy access to the issue in the ticketing system.

 ## Next steps